alex-pwmt/Manager/README.md

 - Submits the batch of strings to the translation API using multiple threads and waits for the translations to complete.
 - When all translations are completed, the app saves the translated strings to the target JSON file and/or a separate strings JSON file if it was specified in the command-line arguments.

+Outputs:

-Outputs: - The main outputs of the manager-io-translator are the translated strings saved to the target JSON file and/or a separate JSON file if specified in the command-line arguments. - APP also outputs progress updates during the translation process, including the number of strings translated and the percentage of a total translated text.
+- The main outputs of the manager-io-translator are the translated strings saved to the target JSON file and/or a separate JSON file if specified in the command-line arguments.

-Additional aspects: - The manager-io-translator uses the 'deep_translator' library to perform the translations. - The app uses a custom 'TaskPoolCoroutineList' class to manage the translation tasks and a 'TasksPool' class to manage the threads. - The app includes options to save the translated strings to the source JSON file and/or a separate JSON file, as well as an option to copy strings from the source to the target JSON file without translation for testing purposes.
+- The app includes options to copy strings from the source to the target JSON file without translation for testing purposes.

 ## CLA